mythic-beasts/dehydrated-code-rack/README.md

     $ cat /etc/dehydrated/conf.d/hook.sh
     HOOK=/etc/dehydrated/hooks/code-rack

-Then create hooks in subdirectories of `/etc/dehydrated/hooks`.
-The following subdirectories will be used at the appropriate stage of the the **dehyrated**
+Then create hooks in subdirectories adjacent to **code-rack** (e.g. if `code-rack` is in `/etc/dehydrated/hooks` then also create these subdirectories there).
+The following subdirectories will be used at the appropriate stage of the the **dehyrated** process:
-process:

     deploy-challenge
     clean-challenge